Stacey Slater

 Following her return, Stacey embarked on an on-off relationship with Martin Fowler (James Bye).
 She became involved in another issue-led story exploring postpartum psychosis in 2016, following the birth of her son Arthur Fowler.
 She then married Martin and gave birth to their daughter Hope Fowler.
-Turner went on maternity leave in August 2019 and prior to her exit, Stacey became involved in a custody battle with Kush Kazemi (Davood Ghadami) and a feud with her cousin Kat Slater (Jessie Wallace).
+Turner went on maternity leave in August 2019 and prior to her exit, Stacey became involved in a custody battle with Kush Kazemi (Davood Ghadami) and a brief feud with her cousin Kat Slater (Jessie Wallace).
 After attacking Phil Mitchell (Steve McFadden), Stacey flees the square and is off-screen for thirteen months, making a cameo appearance on 28 October 2019 in between before fully returning in September 2020.
 Turner took a second maternity leave in April 2021 and Stacey departed for six months, after being falsely imprisoned for GBH.
-While in prison, she divorced Martin and married her female in-mate Eve Unwin (Heather Peace) to secure her release from prison.
+While in prison, she marries her female in-mate Eve Unwin (Heather Peace) to secure her release from prison.
 She made two cameo appearances on 16 and 20 September 2021, before returning permanently on 25 October.
-Stacey's storylines since her return have focused on supporting Jean through another bipolar episode and discovering that her daughter Lily (Lillia Turner) is pregnant at the age of 12 amidst financial difficulties, causing Stacey to sell lingerie photos of herself for money on SecretCam, an OnlyFans-style website.
-Stacey is later stalked by her subscriber who is revealed to be Lily's tutor Theo Hawthorne (William Ellis).
-Theo attempts to rape Stacey but she is saved by her cousin Freddie Slater (Bobby Brazier); Stacey and Eve try to protect Freddie from going to prison by framing Theo for attempted GBH, but Theo is eventually sent down for his crimes.
+Stacey's storylines since her return have focused on supporting Jean through another bipolar episode and discovering that her daughter Lily (Lillia Turner) is pregnant at the age of 12 amidst financial difficulties, causing Stacey to sell lingerie photos of herself for money on an OnlyFans-style website.
+Stacey is later stalked by Theo Hawthorne (William Ellis), who attempts to rape Stacey.
 On Christmas Day 2023, Stacey helps to cover up the murder of Keanu Taylor (Danny Walters) during "The Six" storyline, and later has an affair with Jack Branning (Scott Maslen).

-The character has proven popular, and Turner has won over thirty awards for her portrayal, the most for any actor or soap in the UK.
+The character has proven popular, and Turner has won 40 awards for her portrayal, the most for any actor or soap in the UK.
 Her accolades include four National Television Awards, six British Soap Awards and eight Inside Soap Awards.